apache/flink/docs/dev/table/connectors/kafka.md

 * This will be replaced by the TOC
 {:toc}

-Flink provides an [Apache Kafka](https://kafka.apache.org) connector for reading data from and writing data to Kafka topics.
+The Elasticsearch connector allows for reading data from and writing data into Kafka topics.

 Dependencies
 ------------